sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ### Multiple Advantages / Disadvantages

 For a given flip, you may be instructed to add two advantage cards or two disadvantage cards.
-This means you would flip **3 cards in total** and take the **best** or **worst**, respectively.
+This means you flip **3 cards in total** and take the **best** or **worst**, respectively.

 No flip may use more than 3 cards in total, so adding advantage cards past 2 is just ignored.

-Sometimes you're in a situation where you are instructed to both "flip with advantage" and "flip with disadvantage".
+Sometimes there's a situation where you are instructed to both "flip with advantage" and "flip with disadvantage".
 To resolve any move, simply add up all the advantages, and then subtract all the disadvantages to arrive at your sum of advantage or disadvantage.